Edwin Agbaje: Career

-Agbaje moved from Shamrock Rovers to Ipswich Town in 2022.
+Agbaje moved from Shamrock Rovers to Ipswich Town in 2020.
 He made his first-team debut for the club on 18 October 2022, when he was described as being "impressive and composed" starting on the right side of the defence in a 1–0 defeat at Cambridge United in the EFL Trophy.
 The East Anglian Daily Times reported that he "grew in confidence and contributed to the attack".
 Manager Kieran McKenna described him as a "really hungry and determined young man".

 On 27 January 2023, Agbaje joined National League side Yeovil Town on loan until the end of the season.
+On 22 March 2023, after suffering a season-ending injury Agbaje returned to Ipswich Town having made 10 appearances for Yeovil.

+On 3 September 2024, Agbaje joined National League side Sutton United on loan until January 2025.
+On 16 January 2025, Agbaje returned to parent club Ipswich Town following the conclusion of his loan spell, having featured just once for Sutton United due to a hamstring injury.

+On 15 August 2025 he signed for League of Ireland Premier Division club Sligo Rovers on a short term deal until the end of their season in November.

 Style of play

 Agbaje is an athletic right-back.